ajmwagar/stego/README.md

-*stego* is a stegographic swiss army knife.
+*stego* is a steganographic swiss army knife.

 ## Features